MattEqualsCoder/RandomizedSMZ3MSU/README.md

 # RandomizedSMZ3MSU

 This is a very basic powershell script for randomizing MSUs made for the [SMZ3 Cas' Randomizer](https://github.com/Vivelin/SMZ3Randomizer).
+It works by grouping all of the same songs from all available MSUs and randomly picking one from those songs.
+For example, for Eastern Palace, it'll take all Eastern Palace songs from all available MSUs and pick one.

 To run this, either download the [RandomizedSMZ3MSU.ps1](https://github.com/MattEqualsCoder/RandomizedSMZ3MSU/blob/main/RandomizedSMZ3MSU.ps1) powershell script file or copy its text and create a new file named RandomizedSMZ3MSU.ps1.
 Place the RandomizedSMZ3MSU.ps1 file is in the directory with all of the MSU folders.